-- (v) "symptoms" means the signs and symptoms of a COVID-19 infection, and includes fever, cough, headache, muscle or joint aches and pains, sore throat, chills, runny nose, conjunctivitis or pink eye, dizziness, fatigue, nausea or vomiting, diarrhea, loss of appetite, altered sense of taste or smell, shortness of breath, or difficulty breathing; and - (vi) "tests positive for COVID-19" means an individual has tested positive for SARS-CoV-2 utilizing an antigen test or polymerase chain reaction (PCR) test.
+- -3- - (ii) "individual" means a natural person; - (iii) "individual with COVID-19" means an individual who tested positive for COVID-19 within the past 10 days; - (iv) "symptoms" means the signs and symptoms of a COVID-19 infection, and includes fever, cough, headache, muscle or joint aches and pains, sore throat, chills, runny nose, conjunctivitis or pink eye, dizziness, fatigue, nausea or vomiting, diarrhea, loss of appetite, altered sense of taste or smell, shortness of breath, or difficulty breathing; and - (v) "tested positive for COVID-19" means an individual has tested positive for SARS-CoV-2 utilizing an antigen test or polymerase chain reaction (PCR) test.

-For greater certainty, "tests positive for COVID-19" includes testing positive for SARS-CoV-2 on a self-administered antigen test, even if subsequent self-administered rapid tests are negative for SARS-CoV-2.
+For greater certainty, "tested positive for COVID-19" includes testing positive for SARS-CoV-2 on a self-administered antigen test, even if subsequent self-administered rapid tests are negative for SARS-CoV-2.

-Unless otherwise directed by a Medical Health Officer, "tests positive for COVID-19" includes testing positive for SARS-CoV-2 on a self-administered antigen test, even if a subsequent PCR test is negative for SARS-CoV-2.
+Unless otherwise directed by a Medical Health Officer, "tested positive for COVID-19" includes testing positive for SARS-CoV-2 on a self-administered antigen test, even if a subsequent PCR test is negative for SARS-CoV-2.